Amplify learner autonomy, boost knowledge retention and send engagement levels through the roof with user-generated playlists

 Understanding The Psychology of Personalization

 According to a study by the University of Texas, our desire for personalization is rooted in our innate desire for control and the power of choice.
-Given that technology has afforded people a stronger influence over the kinds of content they consume and the device that content is consumed on, L&D activities, in order to be most effective, must reflect that flexibility and respect the psychological desire for control.
+Given that technology has afforded people a stronger influence over the kinds of content they consume and the device that content is consumed on, Learning and Development (L&D) activities, in order to be most effective, must reflect that flexibility and respect the psychological desire for control.

 After all, it’s become harder and harder to reach people.
 While you might think your learning content is top-notch, there’s no guarantee it will connect with your learners.
 Fortunately, L&D professionals are well aware of the importance of personalized content – 77% say personalized learning is vital to employee engagement, while 94% of businesses believe personalization is key to their success.